 He shows us places where the condor has been used as a symbol and a messenger between the gods and the Incas.
 It is depicted on the rocks together with the snake and the puma.
 These three animals are subject to several distinct interpretations in the Inca culture.
 According to one of them they symbolise the underworld, our present world and heaven.

 Speaking about animals, the true residents of Machu Picchu today are the photogenic llamas and alpacas appearing among the Inca ruins at moments when we least expect it!

 In Ollantaytambo a van conveniently picks us up to take us back to Cusco.
 We now appreciate that everything is just taken care of for us since we are pretty exhausted after two very long sightseeing days climbing ruins!
-But we all agree that the 2-day tour to Machu Picchu and the Sacred Valley has been absolutely worth the trip!
-It is not without reason that the archaeological site of Machu Picchu with its mystic and mythic Inca culture is one of the New Seven Wonders!
+Anyway, our 2-day tour to Machu Picchu and the Sacred Valley has been absolutely worth the trip!
+We have seen for ourselves why the archaeological site of Machu Picchu with its mystic and mythic Inca culture is one of the New Seven Wonders!

-The hotel is located only 200 m from the town market.
-Offers a buffet breakfast, WiFi access as well as mountain and river views.
+Panorama B&B is located only 200 m from the town market.
+The hotel offers a buffet breakfast, WiFi access as well as great mountain and river views.

-Share ‘See the Mythic Inca Culture on Machu Picchu Mountain’!
+‘See the Mythic Inca Culture on Machu Picchu Mountain’

 Featured image of